ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 In the event that IT assets are no longer needed by the MoJ and cannot be securely wiped, the equipment may need to be physically destroyed.
 More information can be found at [https://intranet.justice.gov.uk/guidance/security/it-computer-security/secure-disposal-of-ict-equipment/](https://intranet.justice.gov.uk/guidance/security/it-computer-security/secure-disposal-of-ict-equipment/)

-Redundant IT equipment should not be donated to charities, schools, etc
+Redundant IT equipment should not be donated to charities, schools, etc.

 ## Leased equipment